lollar1337/MobileDataPolybar/README.md

 # MobileDataPolybar
-a Module to view your ModemManager Status and therefore your Mobile Data Status
+a Module that shows your [ModemManager](https://github.com/freedesktop/ModemManager) Status in the Polybar

 ![Screenshot of the Module](https://github.com/thisjade/MobileDataPolybar/blob/5eb3a9eab394a7ce2233ea86906a5ca082c968c7/screenshot_mobile_data.jpg "Screenshot")